rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/interact-with-frontend.md

   mkdir frontend
   cd frontend
 ```
-> However, if you clone the master branch, there's already a frontend folder, just `cd` into the frontend directory
+> Note: If you use the quick start repo on `master`, there's already a frontend folder.
+You can `cd` into the frontend directory.

 2. In the frontend directory, initialize a Node.js Project: